DevSecStack/jf-devsecstack-plugin/README.md

-# JFrog CLI DevSecStack Plugin
+# 🐸 JFrog CLI DevSecStack Plugin

 The JFrog DevSecStack Plugin is a custom plugin for JFrog CLI that adds DevSec related capabilities to your pipeline.

 ## Features

-- Add Cargo (Rust) dependencies to build-info from Cargo.lock file.
+- Add Cargo (🦀 Rust) dependencies to build-info from Cargo.lock file.

 ## Installation